VICWATER JOBS BOARD

 Benefits

-- Great time to make the move to regional Victoria for a different lifestyle, career opportunities and challenge
+- Great time to join GM Water for a relaxed regional lifestyle, career opportunities and growth.

-For more information, view the position description below.
+For more information or to view the position description below.

 GMW is an equal opportunity employer supporting diversity and inclusion in the workplace.
 GMW encourages people with diverse backgrounds, experience and perspectives to apply.